-One problem in reusing the current CoAP message format [6] is that in CoAP the 8-bit Code field is used to encode all possible request methods and response codes.
+One problem in reusing the current CoAP message format [4] is that in CoAP the 8-bit Code field is used to encode all possible request methods and response codes.
 In particular, for response messages the 8-bit Code field is divided by CoAP into two sub-fields "class" (3 bits) and "details" (5 bits); the upper three bits ("class") encodes the CoAP response classes 2xx (Success), 4xx (Client Error), and 5 (Server Error), while the remaining 5 bits ("details") encode the sub-type of the response within a given class type.
 For example a 403 "Forbidden" response is encoded as 4 ("class") and 03 ("details").
 Unfortunately, this method limits the number of possible response codes that can be used (for example, using only 5 bits for "details" does not allow the direct encoding of response codes such as 480 "Temporarily Unavailable" or 488 "Not Acceptable Here").
-In CoSIP, we overcome this problem by encoding within the Code field only the response class (2xx, 4xx, etc.) and by adding an explicit Option field, called "Response-Code" option, that encodes the complete response code (e.g. 488), including the response sub-type (88, in the case of response code 488).
-The size of the "Response-Code" option is 2 bytes.
+In CoSIP, we overcome this problem by encoding within the Code field only the response class (2xx, 4xx, etc.) and by adding an explicit Option field that encodes the response sub-type.
 Moreover, in order to support all SIP/CoSIP response codes we also added the classes 1xx (Provisional) and 3xx (Redirect) used in SIP.